Developmental Delays

 Find a practitioner that can perform a QEEG (quantitative electroencephalograph) brain map first so you can understand how your child’s brain works.

-These OTs address a variety of sensory issues with a child using hands-on equipment.
+These occupational therapists address a variety of sensory issues with a child using hands-on equipment.
+This type of therapy calms down the nervous system to help integrate the senses and retained reflexes.

-See a chiropractor:
+See a Chiropractor

 A chiropractor can perform spinal cord adjustments, which can improve communication in the nervous system.

-See an auditory therapist:
+See an Auditory Therapist

-An auditory therapist can devise a listening program that is specific to your child’s needs.
+An auditory therapist can devise a listening program that is specific to your child's needs.
+These programs can retrain the brain, calm down the nervous system and reduce sound sensitivities.

-Find a therapist doing Brain Gym:
+Find a Brain Gym Practitioner

 A Brain Gym practitioner can have your child do exercises for sensorimotor coordination, self-calming and self-management.

-See a NAET or BioSET practitioner:
+See a NAET or BioSET Practitioner

 NAET (Namudripad’s Allergy Elimination Technique) and BioSET are two non-invasive methods of allergy elimination.